supaglue-labs/supaglue/docs/docs/platform/entities/overview.md

 ## Introduction

 An **Entity** is an abstraction that maps to different objects and fields in each of your customer's Providers.
 As the developer, you define the Entity and its fields.
-You can then work with a common schema whenever you sync data or perform actions on data.
+You can then work with a normalized schema whenever you sync data or perform actions on data.

-### Examples
+### Example

-- You'd like to sync `Leads` from Salesforce customers, but `Contacts` from HubSpot customers.
-You'd like to only sync a subset of fields from each Provider and map them to a common schema, and you'd like to use that schema when creating or updating `Leads` or `Contacts` in your customers' CRMs.
-You could create a `ContactOrLead` Entity and then map it to `Lead` for Salesforce and `Contact` for HubSpot.
-- For one Salesforce customer, you'd like to sync records for the custom object `ProductIdea__c`, but for another customer, you'd like to sync records for the custom object `ProductGap__c`.
-These two custom objects might even have different field names.
-However, since these semantically refer to the same concept, so you'd like to write them to your DB as `product_idea` records with the same field names.
-- You'd like to create a custom object in each of your customers' HubSpot instances and then create or update records for that object.
-However, as the custom object id is different per instance, you'd like to use a common Entity to reference these in CRUD operations.
+You have customers using different CRMs: Salesforce, HubSpot, and Pipedrive.
+While they all support the same `Account` concept, they're represented differently in each Provider.
+Moreover, your customers could have made custom modifications to their CRMs, so the objects could be named differently or even contain different fields.

+- Customer 1: They use the `Account` standard object, with the standard `name` and `website` fields.
+- Customer 2: They use the `Account` standard object as a Person Account, and created a custom field `domain__c` to store the website instead.
+- Customer 3: They use the `company` standard object, with `name` and `domain` fields.
+- Customer 4: They created a `company_europe` custom object, with `name` and `domain` fields.
+- Customer 5: They use the `Organization` standard object, but with a `domain_custom` custom field.

+To unify all these representations, you could

+1. define an `Account` Entity in Supaglue with `name` and `website` fields,
+1. map them to the corresponding fields globally for each Provider or specifically for each customer, and
+1. only deal with the `Account` Entity whenever you sync or perform actions on data.

 ### Comparison